Empowering Local

 Who was involved

-Group members currently include BBC Children in Need, John Lyons Charity, Paul Hamlyn Foundation, Department for Digital, Culture, Media & Sport (DCMS), The National Lottery Community Fund, Westminster Foundation, Young Kensington and Chelsea, Young Manchester, Youth Focus North East (representing the Network of Regional Youth Work Units) and YPF Trust.
+Group members include BBC Children in Need, John Lyons Charity, Paul Hamlyn Foundation, Department for Digital, Culture, Media & Sport (DCMS), The National Lottery Community Fund, Westminster Foundation, Young Kensington and Chelsea, Young Manchester, Youth Focus North East (representing the Network of Regional Youth Work Units) and YPF Trust.

 Empowering Local was originally developed as part of a wider children and young people funder collaboration that also led to the creation of Youth Voice in Funding and Infrastructure Support in the Youth Sector.
 The chairs of these three funder collaborations regularly meet to co-ordinate their activities.